-On weekend’s mornings, you will be able to participate in some exclusive activities of the city.
-For instance, Tao Dan Bird Park is a good place to go, where bird lovers occasionally bring their beautiful songbirds to sing with each other, creating a noisy but somehow relaxing atmosphere to its participants.
-Another must-do destination opened in Sunday morning is the collector’s marketplace in Binh Thanh District.
+On weekend mornings, you will be able to participate in some exclusive activities of the city.
+For instance, Tao Dan Bird Park is a good place to go, where bird lovers occasionally bring their beautiful songbirds to sing with each other, creating a noisy but somehow relaxing atmosphere.
+Another must-do destination open on Sunday mornings is the collector’s marketplace in Binh Thanh District.
 This special fair has catered to clientele who want to get their hands on old secondhand items from decades past.

 You may think it would be a bit weird or boring to visit historical sites in the afternoon.
 However, under the heat of Saigon, museums turn out to be a reasonable stop to take a short break.
-With its historical significance, Saigon is always compared as an epic novel of the country’s history.
+With its historical significance, Saigon is like an epic novel of the country’s history.

 There are multiple museums around the city’s center and each specializes in one particular theme.
-For example, the War Museum on Vo Van Tan Street showcases the country’s painful memories under the Vietnam War, and the Ho Chi Minh Museum at Nha Rong Harbor keeps the belongings of Uncle Ho – the most influential symbol throughout the national history.
-Meanwhile, the Art Museum on Pho Duc Chinh Street houses a plenty of important artifacts.
+For example, the War Museum on Vo Van Tan Street showcases the country’s painful memories during the Vietnam War, and the Ho Chi Minh Museum at Nha Rong Harbor preserves the belongings of Uncle Ho – the most influential symbol throughout national history.
+Meanwhile, the Art Museum on Pho Duc Chinh Street houses plenty of important artifacts.

-However, you should be aware that some museums close during lunch time, which is from 11.30 AM to 1.00 PM.
-So remember to check in advance the opening time of the place you are going to visit.
+However, you should be aware that some museums close during lunchtime, which is from 11:30 AM to 1:00 PM.
+So remember to check the opening time in advance.

 Ho Chi Minh City is a sweet treat for any shopping freak, and the cool temperature in the late afternoon is even more suitable to wander around and do some shopping.
-Girls, it’s best to take off your high heels at home and pierce into sandals because you may have to walk a lot to cover all Saigon’s many malls and markets.
+Girls, it’s best to take off your high heels at home and throw on some sandals because you may have to walk a lot to cover all Saigon’s many malls and markets.

 Among numerous boutiques situated along famous shopping streets, don’t miss out on Libé Workshop on Ly Tu Trong Street and L’uisine on Le Loi Street.
 These two fashion brands hold a solid position among domestic fashion brands.
-Also, around the central area, there are several shopping malls selling global & branded products where you can find the trendiest clothes and accessories.
+Also, around the central area, there are several shopping malls selling global and branded products where you can find the trendiest clothes and accessories.
 These locations can be reached within minutes by different means of transportation or on foot.
-On the other hand, Saigon shopping scene is not all about the fancy fashion boutiques and glamorous shopping malls but is also about the bustling traditional markets.
-Not only do Saigon Square, Ben Thanh Market, Tan Dinh Market hold important cultural meanings, but the goods available here are also much more authentic and cheap if you have a good skill set of bargaining.
+On the other hand, the Saigon shopping scene is not all about the fancy fashion boutiques and glamorous shopping malls but is also about the bustling traditional markets.
+Not only do Saigon Square, Ben Thanh Market, Tan Dinh Market hold important cultural meaning, but the goods available here are also much more authentic and cheap if you have good bargaining skills.